huhanGitHub/huhanGitHub.github.io/_pages/about.md

 - **2026/06:** Our paper *Source-Free Detection and Impact Analysis of Compiler Optimization Problems in Mobile Applications* was accepted at **ASE 2026**.
 - **2025/10:** Our paper *Phantom Rendering Detection: Identifying and Analyzing Unnecessary UI Computations* was accepted at FSE 2026.
 - **2025/10:** Our paper *InterIDEAS: Philosophical Intertextuality via LLMs* was accepted at EMNLP 2025 and received the **Best Special Theme Paper Award**.
-- **2025/06:** Our paper *Activity Transition Graph Generation: How Far Are We?* was accepted at ACM TOSEM.
-- **2024/12:** I will serve as a paper reviewer in ICML'2025.
-Thanks for the invitation.
 - **2024/12:** I was awarded the Doctor of Philosophy degree!
 I am now Dr. Han Hu.
 From July 2021 to December 2024, what a memorable journey my PhD has been!
 - **2024/09:** Our paper *Pairwise GUI Dataset Construction between Android Phones and Tablets* was accepted at **NeurIPS 2024**.
-- **2024/08:** I will serve as a paper reviewer in ICLR'2025.
-Thanks for the invitation.
 - **2024/07:** We release BigCodeBench.
 Feel free to visit its [GitHub](https://github.com/bigcode-project/bigcodebench) homepage for more details.
-- **2024/05:** I will serve as a paper reviewer in NeurIPS'2024.
-Thanks for the invitation.
-- **2024/05:** One paper has been accepted in TOSEM.